GDPR Awareness Statement

 The EU General Data Protection Regulation (“GDPR”) is a privacy regulation that came into force across the European Union on May 25, 2018.
 The regulation aims to standardize data protection laws and processing across the European Union, empowering individuals with the right to control their personal information.
 Any business that deals with customer data processing in the EU must comply with GDPR requirements.

-Action1 Stance on GDPR
+Action1 is GDPR Compliant

 After consulting with external GDPR advisors, we have approached the process of planning our GDPR compliance strategy with our engineering, product, security, and legal teams to implement the necessary procedures and best practices for achieving and maintaining GDPR compliance.
 Based on the GDPR compliance assessment, we have created protocols and disseminated them to and briefed all employees.